Alternate Route Training

 The following should be noted by all students pursuing the R-DMT via the Alternate Route:

-- The student should inform the DMTCB of the date on which they began their first dance/ movement therapy course. alternate-route-intention-form
+- The student should inform the DMTCB of the date on which they began their first dance/ movement therapy course.
+Use the following form: Alternate Route Intention Form.
+The form is to be sent to the ADTA office: firstname.lastname@example.org.

 - All Alternate Route courses not offered through ADTA approved academic programs must be pre-approved by the Subcommittee for the Approval of Alternate Route Courses (Refer to the R-DMT Student Handbook for specific exceptions.)
 Pre-Approved courses are automatically accepted when the candidate submits their R-DMT application.
 Courses taken prior to March 15, 2013 do not require pre-approval but are not automatically accepted by the DMT-Credentials Board.